jamesmeneghello/pynab/README.md

 	> screen /bin/bash
 	> python3 scripts/backfill.py -g alt.binaries.someothergroup
 	> (press ctrl-a then d)
+	> screen /bin/bash
 	> python3 start.py
+	> (press ctrl-a then d)
+	> screen /bin/bash
+	> python3 post_process.py
+	> (press ctrl-a then d)
+	> tail -f pynab.log

+The last line will enable you to see output from all the windows, if logging_file is enabled.
+This is pretty spammy and unreadable, though.
+Watchdog to come with summarised stats for the DB.

 By running start.py at the same time as the backfill scripts, start.py will automatically take care of processing parts created by the backfill scripts at regular intervals, preventing the parts table from